Tenkph/EK4-Cybersecurity-Barcamp-CTF-Quest-readme.md/Quest/quest_writeup.md

 I launched the instance and  navigated to the target.
 On visiting the target i  came across a login page.
 Since we did not have any credentials to access the app, I decided to do more recon.
-I  decided to look for any hidden directories.
+I  decided to look for any hidden directories or files .
 I started with directory busting using ffuf

 ![ ffuf Scan](https://github.com/Tenkph/EK4-Cybersecurity-Barcamp-CTF/blob/main/Quest/screenshots/ffuf_scan.png)

-I had left a ffuf running in the background to identify and hidden directories or files, but it  never  got any thing interesting.
+I had left  ffuf scan running in the background to identify any hidden directories or files, but it  never  got any thing interesting.
 Output of the ffuf scan.

 ![ ffuf Scan Output](https://github.com/Tenkph/EK4-Cybersecurity-Barcamp-CTF/blob/main/Quest/screenshots/ffufScan_output.png)